egallesio/STklos/examples/README.md

 - `secho.stk` is a simple echo program written is STklos.
 Use the `--help` option to see the available options.

 - `fork-test.stk` is a simple program using the Unix `fork(2)` primitive.

 - `threads.stk` is a program with 3 threads.
 It shows how to use threads and mutexes.

 - `socket-server.stk` is a simple TCP server.
 Running it displays the port to use for communicating with it.
 This server accepts only one connection and it answers its client by returning the entered lines in uppercase.

-- `socket-server-fork.stk` is a simple TCP server.
-This server accepts multiple clients.
+- `socket-server-fork.stk` is a TCP server which accepts multiple clients.
 When a new connection is detected, a new process is launched (using fork) to handle the new connection

+- `socket-server-thread.stk` another multiple client TCP server (using thread this time).

 - `socket-client.stk` is a simple TCP client.